DFHack/dfhack/readme.md

 It includes these improvements:

-* Units characters are summarized in great detail and conviently as they are focused.
+* Units characters are summarized in great detail as they are focused in listing.
-* Sorting of list of units is more powerful and simple to control.
+* Sorting of unit list is more powerful and simple to control.
-* Two extra column modes are included to reveal units physical and mental scores, and units conditions (pregnant, noShoes, needs doctor, wounded etc)
+* Units physical and mental scores, and units conditions (pregnant, noShoes, needs doctor, wounded etc) can be easily browsed.
-* Integrated autolabor can assign outstanding tasks to selected units.
+* DFhack autolabor is integrated, enabling easy assignment of outstanding tasks to selected units.
-* Colorful highlighting indicates which jobs and roles each units are especially good or bad at (over and above their plain skill level which is displayed).
+* Colorful highlighting indicates which jobs and roles each units are especially good or bad at (over and above their plain skill level which is also displayed).
-* A fair cheat feature is included so dwarfs skills can be revised immediately after embark since they are much easier to examine in keeper than in the embark preparation screens.
+* A fair cheat feature is included so dwarfs skills can be revised immediately after embark, since they are much easier to examine in kloker than in the embark preparation screens.
-* Keeper can also open and display the intresting details of the listings of pets, visitors and others, monsters etc. and can also nickname pets and visitors.
+* Kloker can also open and display the intresting details of pets, visitors and others, monsters etc. and can also nickname pets and visitors.
-* Keeper's UI has multiple refinements over the basic labor manager to make it easier to use often, such as persistent focus and selection.
+* Kloker's UI has multiple refinements over the basic labor manager to make it easier to use often, such as persistent focus and selection, and jumping straight to units from the game map.

 ### Installing